dbahlburg/R_Roundtable/README.md

 # R_Roundtable
 R-Roundtable of the University of Oldenburg
+For more information please read the Wiki..